ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 date: 2020-11-22 14:28:00 -0000
 ---

-As I was enjoying my usual archive.org browsing, I came across a book that contains type-in games for [Atari](https://en.wikipedia.org/wiki/Atari_8-bit_family), one of the early home computers.
-Type-in programs is a big part of my childhood and I cannot resist reading them even today!
+As I was enjoying my usual archive.org browsing last night, I came across a book that contains type-in games for [Atari](https://en.wikipedia.org/wiki/Atari_8-bit_family), one of the earliest home computers.
+Type-in programs are a big part of my childhood and I cannot resist reading them even today!

 <!--more-->
 If you were a kid in the 80's it was very common to type-in your programs and games from magazines or books.
-It was really educational and a cheap way to have hours of fun by playing games without graphics at all.
+It was a really educational process as well as a cheap way to enjoy many hours of playing games without graphics at all.
 The main drawback was that most of the books did not have a single screenshot of the program, so you did not know what kind of game you would be typing for the next few days!
 I can recall all the dissapointing moments after running the game...

 The interesting part of the book I came across is that it contains a game, that I happened to have played